Contents Restoration & Pack Out

-Send us your estimate along with your ESX file & we will review it for potential issues & possibly recommend additional valid line items to include which may have been overlooked.
+Send us your estimate PDF and ESX file & we will review it for potential issues & possibly recommend additional valid line items to include which may have been overlooked.

 Contents Restoration estimates are typically the most confusing, least trusted and most challenged portion of a restoration project.
-Avoid building estimates which put up red flags with adjusters.
-Learn a straight-forward method to base your contents estimating on.
+Avoid writing estimates which put up red flags with adjusters.
+Learn a straight-forward, transparent method to base your contents estimating on.

-- 4-hour one-on-one live video training via Zoom video conferencing
+- The 4-Hour training is offered via Zoom video conferencing with Barb Jackson, CR

 - Schedule at your convenience

 - No travel expenses